elliotpark410/Payment-Reminder/README.md

 * CSS: For custom styling
 * Node.js: For the backend server.
 * Express: A web framework for Node.js.
-* Docker: To containerize the application and its dependencies.
+* Docker: To containerize MySQL.
 * MySQL: The database used for storing application data.
 * Postman: For API testing.
-* dBeaver: Database management tool.
+* dBeaver: For database visualization and management.
 * AWS EC2 Linux: For hosting the backend server.
 * AWS Amplify: For hosting the frontend application.
 * Twilio: For SMS delivery.